 My healing story is not an ideal one.
-There was no time to grieve, to reflect, or to even be alone.
+There was no time to grieve, to reflect or to even be alone really.
 Less than a month after I left the abortion industry, my face was on national news.
 It was like being shot out of a cannon.

 There alongside me were two pro-lifers, praying.
 After they learned who I was and why I was there, they were ecstatic, to say the least.
-And, while they were literally dancing over their thanksgiving, I was face down on the ground with my fingers gripping the freshly cut grass, and my tears dripping down like rain.
+And, while they were literally dancing over their thanksgiving, I was face down on the ground with my fingers gripping the freshly cut grass, and tears streaming down like rain.

-One week after the court case brought against me by Planned Parenthood was dismissed I was invited to speak on dozens of national news shows.
+One week after the court case brought against me by Planned Parenthood was dismissed, I was invited to speak on dozens of national news shows.
 I told my story, I answered their questions, and I tried to be as raw and honest as possible.
 The media continued for several months.
-The result of all of the media led to requests from prolife groups across the country for my testimony.
+The result of all of the media led to requests from pro-life groups across the country for my testimony.

 At my first event I gave a speech, a month after the media explosion, and I spoke for two hours.
 I had so much to say, so much to get off my heart, so much to expose.
 Everyone had questions.
 And, down in the warm basement of a church in New York, in front of over 100 people, I received a little more healing.

 I continued to speak and each time I experienced a lot more healing.
 Sometimes, I would speak and memories would pop into my mind when I was on stage.
 At times, those memories were so powerful it made it hard to finish my talk.

 I had prayed that there would be someone out there like me, a former clinic worker who would be interested in mentoring me and in sharing their wisdom.
 There was one woman who was actually here in Texas and I wanted so badly for her to help me on my journey, but instead of embracing me, she only recognized me as competition and rejected me.